 5. In Stage 2, the application must have the grant administrator’s approval.
-This is obtained by means of a form that is downloaded from the application system and signed by the project manager and the grant administrator’s authorised representative (usually the head of department, prefekt).
-The signed form must be uploaded to the application system by the end of the application period on 26 April 2023 at 3:00 pm.
+This is obtained by means of either digital signatures in the Foundation’s application system or a form signed by the project manager and the grant administrator’s authorised representative (usually the head of department, prefekt).
+The form is downloaded from the application system.
+The digital signatures or the undersigned scanned form must be enclosed with the application form not later than the end of the application period on 24 April 2024 at 3:00 pm.
 Applications that have not been signed by the project manager and the grant administrator’s authorised representative will not be processed.
 See more about signing and what it involves under the heading ‘Stage 2 of the application’, subheading ‘Signatures’.

 6. The project manager is responsible for ongoing project work.
 The project manager is also the contact person for the project vis-à-vis the Foundation and the grant administrator when the application is generated, during the assessment period and after a funding decision has been made.

 7. If funds for the same or a similar project are also applied for from another funder, this must be stated in the application.
 If funding is received for the project from another funder, the Foundation’s secretariat must always be notified of this fact.
 The project manager may then choose which of the grants to utilise.

 8. Applying for funds for the same or a similar postdoctoral project from the Foundation and the Centre for Baltic and East European Studies (CBEES) at the same time is not permitted.

 9. The Foundation does not normally approve co-funding of research projects with another research funder.

 10. Projects funded by the Foundation must be based at Södertörn University, which must accordingly be the grant administrator.